AUTOMCAS/CV/README.md

 - There are always challenges to overcome, some expected and some surprises, how do you solve these with the given tools and components?
 - How do you know what works?
 Being able to build parts in isolation, rapidly test and reconfigure leads to innovation and success.

 In contrast to being absorbed by the world behind a screen, I very much love the natural world.
 I find it fascinating and could (and do) spend hours observing behaviors, noises, movement and appearance of plants and animals.
-I find it very meditative, great for my well being and satisfies a deep curiosity for discovery.
+I find it very meditative, great for my wellbeing and satisfies a deep curiosity for discovery.

 ## <a name="skills">Know-how (or Skills and Knowledge)</a>

 **Dedicated to learning**

 - I think learning and self development is one of the most important things in life.
-I have always enjoyed finding out about things and applying this practically.
+I have always enjoyed finding out about things and how they work and applying this practically.
 - I enjoy sharing my knowledge and strategies with others.
+I get great satisfaction from helping others learn new things,
 - I recorded some of my experiences in my Makers learning journey [here](https://github.com/AUTOMCAS/learning_journey).

 **Plays well with others**